If you want to sell online, you may have heard the term sales funnel before.

-A sales funnel helps identify the stage customers are currently in when buying products.
+Also known as a marketing funnel, a sales funnel helps identify the stage customers are currently in when buying products.

-Awareness: meaning people don't know you exist, but because of your marketing, they see you.
+Awareness Stage: meaning people don't know you exist, but because of your marketing, they see you.

 This doesn't mean that they buy from you; it only means they are aware you exist.

-Without awareness, things would never get sold.
+Without the awareness phase, things would never get sold.

-Desire: meaning they are willing to buy the product(s) you are selling.
+Desire Stage: meaning they are willing to buy the product(s) you are selling.

 They are ready to take out their credit card and pay you for the goods!

-Action: meaning the person has bought your product and is a customer!
+Action Stage: meaning the person has bought your product and is a customer!

 This increases your average order value and makes you more money long-term.

 If you already have your prospective customer buying from you, why not continue that purchase phase with selling more products.